 1 cup unsalted butter, softened

-1 cups granulated sugar
+1 cups granulated sugar1 cup unsalted butter, softened

 1 egg